 There is no doubt a convenience to using your bank because normally they are holding your money already.

-From my own experience, I've found the banks make you do most of the work.
+But speaking from my own experience, I’ve found the banks charge more and make you do most of the work.

 The most common type of fee incurred is a transfer fee.

 Transfer fees are typically a flat fee charged by the banks on every international transfer.

 Here are the transfer fees charged by some of the UK’s biggest banks:

 - Barclays charge £25 (standard) or £40 (priority) if you use a branch.
 They also charge the recipient £6.

 - Lloyds charge £9.50 (online or branch).
 The recipient is also charged £12.

 - HSBC charge £9 (online or branch) and an £8 recipient fee.

 - Natwest charge £15 if under £5,000 or 0.3% (max £40) if over £5,000.

 You will notice above that some of the banks actually charge you two transfer fees – one for sending the money and one for receiving the money.
 The cheek of them!